bruteforce774/simula/README.md

 ### Building from Git Clone

-When building from a Git clone, file timestamps may cause `make` to attempt regenerating build system files.
-To prevent this:
+When building from a Git clone, the build system may attempt to regenerate files using autotools (automake, autoconf, etc.) which you likely don't have in the exact versions from 2005.
+Here's how to build successfully:

 1. **Clone the repository:**